xtap5jnkx/TroubleTool/readme.md

 ## Creating Patches

-* The tool creates patch files for your mod files, converting them into reusable `.py` scripts.
+* Convert lua, xml, dkm, stage files to python files.
 Patch files created by the tool are simple by default.
 You can edit them manually or ask an AI assistant to improve and optimize the code.
 * Keep `.zip` backups of mods — patch creation removes old files.
-* Patches contain only changes, converting `.xml`, `.lua`, `.dkm` to `.py`. `.dic` → strips unchanged lines.
+* Patches contain only changes, converting `.xml`, `.lua`, `.dkm`, `.stage` to `.py`. `.dic` → strips unchanged lines.
 * If the tool generates very long patch code, you can use AI assistants (e.g., ChatGPT, Bard) to help shorten or simplify it while keeping the same functionality.

 Example — **changing all item prices in `xml/Shop.xml`**: